Set your kids up to play sport safely

 All equipment should meet Australian standards, be regularly checked and replaced as needed.

 The younger your child, the easier their sporting activities should be.
 Match their physical and mental maturity to the level of participation, complexity and rules.
 Also, make sure coaches and teachers are aware of their complete sporting schedule.
+Not ready for the big leagues?
+No problem.
+There’s Auskick for AFL, Hots Shots for tennis and Miniroos for soccer… these sporting programs are tailored for little bodies.

 Manage any pre-existing conditions